Learn little-known facts about why so many people are not losing weight with intermittent fasting.

 However, about one-third of all working adults now get less than six hours of sleep every night.

-In this context, a meta-analysis of sleep deprivation and obesity shows that less than six hours of sleep increases the risk of weight gain by a whopping 50 percent (Cappuccio et al. 200816).
+In this context, a sleep deprivation and obesity meta-analysis show that less than six hours of sleep increases the risk of weight gain by a whopping 50 percent (Cappuccio et al. 200816).

 Lack of sleep affects your hormones.
 For example, it elevates cortisol and ghrelin while lowering leptin levels.